Different Thinking Styles

 Favourite Thinking Style

-After about ten years of teaching I learned that some people think in pictures, some in sound and others in feelings.
+I have been a teacher for over thirty five years and it was only towards the end of my first ten years that I learned that some people think in pictures, some in sound and others in feelings.
 That isn't to say we don't do a bit of each but we each have our own favourite way of thinking.
 I wish someone had told me this when I was doing my teacher training as it would have saved me a lot of heart ache both inside and outside of the classroom.

 Getting Through to Someone